Nepali Congress: 2018–2022: 1st Federal Parliament

-From 13 to 15 December 2021, Nepali Congress conducted its 14th general convention in the presence of 850,000 active members and nearly 5,000 candidates, re-electing Sher Bahadur Deuba as party president in the second round.
-The party elected Purna Bahadur Khadka and Dhanraj Gurung vice-presidents of the party.
-Popular youth leaders Gagan Thapa and Bishwa Prakash Sharma were elected to the executive post of general secretary of the party.
+The party held its 14th general convention from 13 to 15 December 2021.
+The party announced an active membership of 850,000 members and Sher Bahadur Deuba was re-elected as party president in the second round.
+The party elected Purna Bahadur Khadka and Dhanraj Gurung vice-presidents of the party, while Gagan Thapa and Bishwa Prakash Sharma were elected as general secretaries.